-Last year, Marriott launched its new rebranded rewards program: Marriott Bonvoy.
-The merger with SPG and Ritz-Carlton makes Marriott one of the world’s largest hotel chains… and with 29 different hotel brands, it’s sometimes hard to understand what each one of them is supposed to represent—or tell the difference between them.
+Marriott Bonvoy is by far the best hotel rewards program for Canadian travelers.
+The merger with SPG and Ritz-Carlton has crowned Marriott as the world’s largest hotel chain… but with 30 different hotel brands, it’s sometimes hard to understand what each one of them is supposed to represent—or tell the difference between them.

-Exclusively for our subscribers, here’s an overview of each Marriott hotel brand’s positioning (and soon, subscribers of our free rewards newsletter will receive a more detailed guide to each brand, including my personal experience in 20 of the 29 brands).
+So here’s an overview of each Marriott hotel brand’s positioning (and soon, subscribers of our free rewards newsletter will receive a more detailed guide to each brand, including my personal experience in 20 of the 30 brands).

 Marriott categories vs. Marriott brands

-First, hotel brands are not to be confused with Marriott’s 8 hotel categories:
+Marriott’s hotel brands are not to be confused with Marriott’s hotel categories:

 Categories and hotel brands are unrelated: within the same brand, some hotels are in Category 1 while others are in Category 5.
 There’s no correlation, even though of course the most luxurious brands are mostly in the higher categories.
-But categories depend on many factors, most importantly the hotel’s location and the cost of living there.
+But categories depend on many factors, most importantly the hotel’s location and what the cost of living is over there.

 So if I tell you to choose between “St. Regis” and “SpringHill Suites” and you don’t know those brands, you might think they’re comparable… but they’re worlds apart.
 If you don’t know the brands, you’ll have to check everything each time you do a hotel search in a new destination.
 That’s time-consuming.

-The point is that if you at least knowing the brands’ overall positioning, it will definitely make your searches a lot easier and faster.
-If you see a St. Regis that is cheap (with cash or with points), you’ll know right away that that’s a way better deal than a SpringHill Suites at the same price.
+The point is that if you at least knowing the brands’ overall positioning, it will definitely make all of your hotel searches a lot easier and faster.
+If you see a St. Regis that is cheap (with cash or with points), you’ll know right away that that’s a way better deal than a SpringHill Suites at a similar price.

 You won’t have to always check every hotel to get an idea of what to expect.
 It’s useful to help you decide between properties, by knowing which hotel brands are meant to be more upscale or offer more services.